5 min read

 Congratulations, you're human!

 And you're not alone.
-Self-doubt affects us all, even the high achievers.
+Self-doubt affects us all, even the most accomplished leaders.

-We can all feel dumb from time to time.
-It doesn't mean we are stupid, but it does mean that we're susceptible to self-doubt.
+We can all feel uncertain from time to time.
+It doesn't mean we are inadequate, but it does mean that we're susceptible to self-doubt.

 Left unchecked, self-doubt can lead to fear, insecurity, and decreased performance at work.
-Luckily, there are specific strategies to combat self-doubt that allow you to overcome challenges and develop resilience in all aspects of your life.
+Luckily, there are specific strategies to combat self-doubt that allow you to overcome challenges and develop resilience in all aspects of your leadership journey.

-Self-doubt is the first stage of impostor syndrome cycle, which will make you think:
+Self-doubt is the first stage of the impostor syndrome cycle, which will make you think:

 Don't listen.
 It's a liar.